appium/ruby_lib/contributing.md

 ### Run iOS tests

-iOS tests are run on the iOS 8.1 iPhone simulator.
+iOS tests are run on the iPhone 6 / iOS 8.1 simulator.

 - `cd ios_tests`
 - `flake 3 ios` - Run all the iOS tests up to 3 times

 ### Run Android tests

-Android tests require running on physical hardware.
+Android tests require running on physical hardware with Android 5.0 (API 21).
 The emulator is unreliable.

 - `cd android_tests`
 - `flake 3 android` - Run all the Android tests up to 3 times